JADES: Low Surface Brightness Galaxies at 0.4 < z < 0.8 in GOODS-S: Comparison of LSBs with Other Samples

 Figure \ref{fig:SFR100_tMW} implies that HSBs exhibit a range of mass-weighted ages between roughly 0 and 6 Gyr.
 High-redshift LSBs exhibit a similar range between 0 and 6 Gyr, while their lower redshift counterparts exhibit a range between 1 and 9 Gyr.
 Thus, the higher-redshift LSBs exhibit a much wider range in mass-weighted ages when compared to HSBs and some of the lower redshift LSBs exhibit larger mass-weighted ages than the higher-redshift LSBs.

-From Figure \ref{fig:SFR100_tMW}, we can further support the conclusion that both the local and high-redshift LSBs have lower levels of star formation on average, which is in agreement with Figure \ref{fig:SEDs_SFHs}.
-However, they can have varying values of mass-weighted age that can be similar to that of HSBs.
+From Figure \ref{fig:SFR100_tMW}, we can further support the conclusion that both $0.4 < z < 0.8$ samples have similar star formation histories, but the lower redshift LSBs have lower levels of star formation on average, which is all in agreement with Figure \ref{fig:SEDs_SFHs}.
+The LSB samples can have varying values of mass-weighted age that can be similar to that of HSBs.

 In Figure \ref{fig:SFMS_sSFR}, we report the relation between star formation rate (SFR$_{100}$) and stellar mass (left panel) both derived from \texttt{bagpipes} for all three samples of objects.
 We compare this with the star forming main sequence (SFMS) of dwarf LSBs found in \citep{mcgaugh2017} and show the best-fit general SFMS from \cite{speagle2014} given by